 As one might expect, breast milk intake varied slightly with the baby’s age, with it averaging slightly lower in the first month of life and then increasing up to between 26 and 28 oz (770 and 828 ml) until about 10 months of age.

-At this point, presumably, solids are making up a more substantial part of the baby’s diet, and the average drops down to 25 oz (740ml) at 10 months and 19.5 oz (577 ml) at 11 months.
+At 10 months, intake starts to drop; presumably, solids are making up a more substantial part of the baby’s diet.
+The average drops down to 25 oz (740ml) at 10 months and 19.5 oz (577 ml) at 11 months.

 How does average breast milk quantity consumed compare to formula feeding guidelines?